Caloris Planitia

-Caloris Planitia /k@'loʊrᵻs pl@'nIʃ(i)@/ is a plain within a large impact basin on Mercury, informally named Caloris, about 1,550 km in diameter.
+Caloris Planitia /k@'loʊrᵻs pl@'nIʃ(i)@/ (also known as the Caloris Basin) is a plain within a large impact basin on Mercury, informally named Caloris, about 1,550 km in diameter.
 It is one of the largest impact basins in the Solar System.
 "Calor" is Latin for "heat" and the basin is so-named because the Sun is almost directly overhead every second time Mercury passes perihelion.
 The crater, discovered in 1974, is surrounded by the Caloris Montes, a ring of mountains approximately 2 km tall.

 Appearance

 MESSENGERs first image of the unseen side of Mercury from a distance of about 27000 km cropped to highlight Caloris.
 The rim is hard to discern as the Sun is directly overhead, preventing shadows.

 Caloris was discovered on images taken by the Mariner 10 probe in 1974.
 Its name was suggested by Brian O'Leary, astronaut and member of the Mariner 10 imagery team.
 It was situated on the terminator—the line dividing the daytime and nighttime hemispheres—at the time the probe passed by, and so half of the crater could not be imaged.
 Later, on January 15, 2008, one of the first photos of the planet taken by the MESSENGER probe revealed the crater in its entirety.

 The basin was initially estimated to be about 810 mi in diameter, though this was increased to 960 mi based on subsequent images taken by MESSENGER.
 It is ringed by mountains up to 2 km high.
 Inside the crater walls, the floor of the crater is filled by lava plains, similar to the maria of the Moon.
 These plains are superposed by explosive vents associated with pyroclastic material (Abeeso Facula, Agwo Facula).
 Outside the walls, material ejected in the impact which created the basin extends for 1,000 km, and concentric rings surround the crater.

 In the center of the basin is a region containing numerous radial troughs that appear to be extensional faults, with an unrelated 40 km crater, Apollodorus, located near the center of the pattern.
 The exact cause of this pattern of troughs is not currently known.
 The feature is named Pantheon Fossae.